Skip to content

 server_url = "http://0.0.0.0:6668"

-• server_url is MANDATORY and is the URL of the server
+server_url URL of the server Yes

-• verified_cert contains the verified PEM TLS certificate used for certificate pinning
+verified_cert PEM certificate for pinning No

 [kms_config.http_config]